faizaljaafar/senangpay-givewp/README.md

-# Billplz for GiveWP
+# senangPay for GiveWP

-Accept payment using Billplz by using this plugin.
+Accept GiveWP donation by using this plugin.

 ## Requirements